-Technically, we use the term "closed value system" to describe the kind of situation in which one loses what one gives, and "participative communication" for cases in which one keeps the object, despite giving it away.
+Technically, we use the term "closed value system" to describe the kind of situation in which one loses what one gives, and "participative communication" for cases in which ore keeps the object, despite giving it away.
 According to Greimas and Fontanille (1993, p.
 134): "If we now consider the status of objects, we see that nothing is solved by our calling them "participative" or "non-participative".
 We have already noted that it is not appropriate to speak of a participative character for objects of value as such.
 On the one hand, land can be parceled off or it can be held in common; on the other, knowledge can be jealously kept to oneself.
 The participative character of objects is nothing other than the meaning effect of the consensus reached by subjects in their regard with a view to the constitution of a participative totality.
 All you need is for one of these subjects to refuse to agree (refuse to share) and his object will become considered "non-participative" and he will be seen as "exclusive".
 Individuals can assign status in this matter.
-One can be jealous of one's wife, of one's prestige or discoveries, but cultures also can show this jealousy - they decree that goods or women are to be held in common, or that knowledge is the exclusive right of clerks and sorcerers."
-In our opinion, we must first disassociate problems concerning the participative/non-participative status of an object from its actual status as shared/not-shared; secondly, we must take into account the assumptive and reference veridictory perspectives (e.g., a certain character may mistakenly believe that an object is non-participative).
+One can be jealous of one's wife, of one's prestige or discoveries, but cultures also can show this jealousy - they decree that goods or women are to be held in common, or that knowledge is the exclusive right of clerks and sorceres."
+In our opinion, we must first disassociate problems concerning the participative/non-participative and reference veridictory perspectives (e.g., a certain character may mistakenly believe that an object is non-participative).